hiep294/library/README.md

 ## Scenario
 Open university would like to have library website.
 1. Student: can view and search books, view books in detail, view number of quantity
-2. Librarian: can manage books, students (creating, updating, reading, and deleting). create and update ticket when students borrow books and return books
+2. Librarian: can manage books, students (creating, updating, reading, and deleting); create and update ticket when students borrow books and return books; manage fine and report each month

 ## Product specification
 1. The app is responsive in mobile and desktop devices.